openhab/openhab-docs/_addons_ios/alexa-skill/readme.md

 # Item Configuration

-In order to configure an Alexa endpoint, one or more device configuration, composed of a [type](#device-types) and an [attribute](#device-attributes) `{alexa="<deviceType>.<deviceAttribute>"}`, must be defined in the "Alexa" item metadata settings.
+In order to configure an Alexa endpoint, one or more device configuration, composed of a [type](#device-types) and an [attribute](#device-attributes) `{alexa="<deviceType>.<deviceAttribute>"}`, must be defined in the `Alexa` item metadata settings.
 Depending on the type of endpoint being configured, the device type or attribute can be omitted.

+The metadata settings can be configured using [textual files](#textual-configuration) or the [graphical UI](#ui-configuration).
+Using both methods on the same item may result in some UI integration incompatibility.
+It is highly recommended to use either-or.

+## Textual Configuration

 For [single endpoints](#single-endpoint), when a device is only composed of a type, the default attribute(s) of that type are used.
 Using the single dimmer light shorthand example from above, the `Light` device type default attributes for a "Dimmer" item are [`PowerState`](#powerstate) and [`Brightness`](#brightness).
 The fully qualified definition would be: